KC-Ops2/Vannav-pro/README.md

 ## What is VanNav Pro?

-VanNav Pro is a mobile-first navigation web app designed specifically for professional van and HGV drivers in the UK.
+VanNav Pro is a mobile-first navigation web app designed specifically for professional Van and HGV drivers in the UK.
 Unlike generic sat-nav apps, VanNav Pro understands the real challenges of commercial driving — low bridges, weight restrictions, clean air zones, HGV speed limits, and community hazard reporting.

 ---